“I dream. Sometimes I think that’s the only right thing to do.”

 Then the room turned Farrow&Ball red, crustini without the basil.
 It was the Dulwich Picture Gallery and every painting I ever loved was there: ‘Das Floß der Medusa,’ ‘The Martyrdom of Crispin and Crispinian,’ several by Holman Hunt and Alma-Tadema.
 And da Messina’s ‘Condottiere.’
 Damn, I’ve got taste.

 And Morgan Freeman was there, too, minus the sharkskin suit.

 Freeman was naked!?

 No. Three-piece.
 You’d take him for an annuity salesman.
 I said ‘I thought You’d be Ella Fitzgerald,’ and He said ‘Oh, I could be, if that would give greater comfort, but she’s with Donald Trump just now.’

 ‘Trump?!’
 I asked in a more accusatory tone than the moment called for.
-‘I thought he’d be in the other place, pitchforks, molten sulfur and such.’
+‘I thought he’d be in the other place, you know, pitchforks, molten sulfur, Andy Kaufman.’

 Then He shocked me: ‘This is what you’ve all got wrong.
 Everything’s Heaven.
 Some people just don’t get the one they expect.’

 I gotta ask: What did you have for supper?
 This reeks of indigestion.

 ‘Of course it’s happening in your head, Harry, but why on Earth should that mean that it’s not real?’
 By the way, when it’s your time, keep an eye out for Albus Dumbledore.
 This isn’t my dream, you know.
 You just watched Colbert, rolled over, and went to sleep.
 So all this is in your head, not mine.